-When: Sessions usually run 5-7 weeks, 1 outing per week, 3 hrs per outing, and can be scheduled to meet the needs of district academic calendars.
+When: Sessions usually run 5-7 weeks during the school year, 1 outing per week, 3 hrs per outing, and can be scheduled to meet the needs of district academic calendars.

 Where: Transportation provided from each school to public trails and back, either through South Shore Outdoors or other options preferred by school leaders.
 Ancillary drop-off at after-school programs is possible.

 Partnership: Sessions are operated by South Shore Outdoors and offered through town recreation departments, school districts, school leader groups, and others.

 Contact us at firstname.lastname@example.org if you're interested in offering the Trail Rangers program at your school for the 2019/2020 school year.

 Outings offer introductions to basic outdoor skills including: